by Swami Krishnananda

 A distinction between direct and indirect knowledge, as well as knowledge and ignorance, in the case of the Atman, is possible, as could be illustrated by the following analogy:

 One of the ten persons that crossed a river, while counting the number among them that have safely reached the other bank, lost consciousness of one among them, namely himself, by forgetting himself in directing his attention entirely to the others whom he was counting.
 This state of not finding the tenth person out of the group, though he is really there, is Ajnana or ignorance of truth.
-The consequent feeling that the tenth person is not there, and is not seen, is Avarana or the veil that casts itself over one’s consciousness.
+The consequent feeling that the tenth person is not there, and is not seen, is Avarana or the veil that casts itself over one's consciousness.
 The subsequent grief, due to the feeling that the tenth person is dead, is Vikshepa or the distraction that arises out of it.
 The faith that the tenth person is alive, which arises when they are told about the fact by a friend who passes by, is the indirect knowledge obtained through a teacher, that the object of quest is, after all, there.
-When the tenth man is told that he himself is the one whom he has been searching all the while, the knowledge that arises in him, then, in direct knowledge or experience.
+When the tenth man is told that he himself is the one whom he has been searching all the while, the knowledge that arises in him, then, is direct knowledge or experience.
 This leads to the satisfaction that the object sought for has been gained, and all sorrow departs.

 The Chidabhasa is in a similar position.
 It is the tenth man struggling in ignorance and its effects.
 It is engrossed in the perception of the world of objects, and as its attention is completely lost in them, it never realises that there is the eternal Atman, which is itself in truth.
 This is Ajnana.
 It further feels that the Atman is not there, and is not seen.
 This is Avarana.
 It then feels, again, that it is the doer, enjoyer, and so on.
 This is Vikshepa.
 When a competent person instructs it that the Atman exists, it has Paroksha-Jnana, or indirect knowledge.
 When it is told that it is itself the Atman, and there comes about this realisation due to intense meditation, there is Aparoksha-Jnana or direct knowledge.
 Then the grief-ridden world, with agency, enjoyment, etc., vanishes, and it arrives at the supreme satisfaction that on the realisation of the Atman, everything necessary has been done, and obtained.
 Here the goal of life of the Chidabhasa is reached.
 (Verses 21-32)

 The stages of knowledge mentioned above, are conditions of the Chidabhasa.
 Of these seven stages, viz., ignorance (Ajnana), veil (Avarana), distraction (Vikshepa), indirect knowledge (Paroksha-Jnana), direct knowledge (Aparoksha-Jnana), freedom from sorrow (Sokamoksha), and satisfaction (Tripti), the first three are the sources of bondage, while the later stages are processes of the liberation of the Chidabhasa.
 Ajnana or ignorance is the condition wherein seated the Jiva has no knowledge, at all, of there being such reality as the Atman.
 It is the state where there is not even the feeling that one is in a state of ignorance.
 It is complete obscuration of knowledge, and absence of an awakening into the true state of affairs.
 On account of restricting oneself entirely to the intellectual ways of approach and not receiving inspiration from the revelations of the scriptures and the words of saints and sages, the Jiva begins to feel, as a consequence of ignorance, that the Atman is not there and is not known.
 This is the effect of Ajnana.
 Its further effect is body-consciousness by which there is an intensification of Jivahood and engagement in actions with the notions of agency, or doership and enjoyership.
 This is the Samsara of the Jiva to which it gets bound.
 Though Ajnana and Avarana are prior to the active appearance of the Chidabhasa, they are to be regarded as its own conditions, since they cannot be states of the Atman, and, also, they are merely the causal conditions of the Chidabhasa, to sprout later.
 There is the Samskara or impression of the Vikshepa even before its actual rising into visibility.
 It is this Samskara that exists in a latent form as Ajnana and Avarana.
 Nor can it be thought that these are states of Brahman, just because they are superimposed on it, for, in fact, everything in this world is superimposed on Brahman.
-Hence, the Jiva’s subsequent feeling of being in bondage, having knowledge, getting freed, and attaining joy, as also its conditions of ignorance, and the feeling that there is neither existence nor knowledge of the Atman, are its own relative conditions, whether manifest or unmanifest.
+Hence, the Jiva's subsequent feeling of being in bondage, having knowledge, getting freed, and attaining joy, as also its conditions of ignorance, and the feeling that there is neither existence nor knowledge of the Atman, are its own relative conditions, whether manifest or unmanifest.
 The superimposition on Brahman is made by the Jiva.
 Brahman, by itself, has nothing to do with this superimposition.
-Brahman it the final substratum of the appearance of Ajnana and its effects, while the Jiva is the experiencer of these, and is involved in their meshes.
+Brahman is the final substratum of the appearance of Ajnana and its effects, while the Jiva is the experiencer of these, and is involved in their meshes.
 By the indirect knowledge received through a Teacher, the Jiva knows that the Atman is, and by the direct knowledge attained through realisation, it merges in the Atman.
 When knowledge of the Atman arises, the idea of Jivahood vanishes, and together with it the feelings of doership and enjoyership, etc., as well as the whole world of bondage and sorrow.
 On account of the complete removal of Samsara of the Jiva by the illumination of knowledge, there shines forth the experience of eternal freedom, and unfettered bliss which knows no end.

 Aparoksha-Jnana, and the removal of sorrow by means of it, are the conditions of the Jiva.
 It is this truth that has been revealed in the verse quoted from the Upanishad, in the beginning of this section.
 Aparoksha-Jnana is only a continuation and deepening, and not a negation, of Paroksha-Jnana.
 As the Atman is self-luminous, and thereby its existence is recognised by the purified intellect, it can be said that knowledge of the Atman has two aspects or stages, in one of which there is immediate realisation of its essence, and in the other there is only a mediate knowledge in regard to its existence alone.
 The characters of reality known are the same both in indirect and direct knowledge.
 Notwithstanding that there is a difference in the quality of experience in the two stages, Paroksha-Jnana is valid, since it refers to certain facts about Brahman, and not unrealities.